r-a-x/digo/README.md

 # digo
-Example to show dependency injection in go
+In this Example the facebook go dependecy injection is shown.